Roy Frankhouser: Political activity

+Frankhouser was an associate of neo-Nazi Dan Burros, who he had known as a member of the American Nazi Party and with whom he reconnected with once they had both left.
+He recruited Burros into the Ku Klux Klan in 1965.
+Burros and Frankhouser became close friends; when, in October 1965, the House Un-American Activities Committee announced they were launching an investigation into the Klan, several Klansmen, including Burros, hid out at Frankhouser's home.
+A few weeks later, Burros fatally shot himself in Frankhouser's home when it was publicized by the New York Times that he had hidden the fact that he was actually Jewish.
+After his death, Frankhouser refused to disavow Burros, and apologized to Burros's parents.
+During the HUAC hearings the next year, he pleaded the Fifth 33 times rather than answer their questions.
+Many of the questions were about Burros and his involvement.
+Frankhouser was one of the only people in the hearings who was not afterwards imprisoned for contempt of congress.
+He then became an FBI informant.

-In 1972, he marched down Fifth Avenue in Manhattan wearing a black storm trooper's uniform to defy a city ban on wearing Nazi outfits in public.
+In 1972, he marched down Fifth Avenue in Manhattan wearing a black stormtrooper's uniform to defy a city ban on wearing Nazi outfits in public.
 That same year, Frankhouser approached the FBI about working as an informant, offering information on groups such as black militants, the Jewish Defense League, the Irish Republican Army and Black September.
 The National Security Council approved a mission in which he was sent to Canada to infiltrate Black September, but he was unsuccessful.
 Frankhouser was also an organizer of the Minutemen and a member of the National States' Rights Party, the National Renaissance Party, the Liberty Lobby, and the White Citizens Council.

+Frankhouser was reported by federal officials to have been arrested at least 142 times.
+He was convicted of federal crimes in at least three cases, including dealing in stolen explosives and obstruction of justice.
 Frankhouser was convicted of conspiring to sell 240 lb of stolen dynamite in 1975.
 The charges included selling explosives which were used in the bombing of a school bus in Pontiac, Michigan that killed one man.
 During the trial he revealed he was a government informant, saying that he was acting on behalf of the U.S. Bureau of Alcohol, Tobacco and Firearms (ATF).
 The government denied his assertion.
 Though he faced up to fifty-one years in prison, he was sentenced to two concurrent five-year probation terms as part of a plea agreement.
 Lyndon LaRouche initiated a legal defense on behalf of Frankhouser.
-When the LaRouche movement learned that Frankhouser was an informant, it saw that as evidence of the "FBI-CIA-Rockefeller-Buckley" control of the extreme Right, and an example of how government connections could immunize criminal behavior.
+After his conviction, he was expelled from the Klan.